-Table 2 below demonstrates the strong return on investment consumers have received from the UCA's Regulatory Affairs program during 2022-23; for every \$1 dollar invested, almost \$22 in cost disallowances were recorded.
-Nevertheless, this return is significantly below the targeted three-year rolling average on >\$50 in cost disallowances for every \$1 invested.
-Some of the contributing factors to this decline were the AUC held fewer rate proceedings during this fiscal year, and several of the most important rate proceedings will not see decisions issued until 2023-24.
-The UCA will explore opportunities to intervene in more proceedings in 2023-24 in order to find more cost disallowances for consumers.
+Table 2 below demonstrates the strong return on investment consumers have received from the UCA's Regulatory Affairs program during 2023-24; for every \$1 dollar invested, \$300 in cost disallowances were recorded.
+This return is significantly above the targeted three-year rolling average on >\$50 in cost disallowances for every \$1 invested.
+Some of the contributing factors to this were significant Alberta Utilities Commission rate proceedings during this fiscal year, with long term impacts; several of the most important rate proceedings had decisions issued during Fiscal Year 2023-24.
+The UCA will explore opportunities to intervene in more proceedings in Fiscal Year 2023-24 in order to find more cost disallowances for consumers.

-Table 2 - UCA Regulatory Affairs Performance Measures Performance Measures Target 3 year rolling average Actual 3 year rolling average 2022-23 Cost disallowances per dollar invested in UCA Regulatory Affairs. >\$50 \$49 \$22 Success rate on the issues contested at the AUC >66% 64% 61% % of Regulatory Affairs budget spent on external legal counsel and contractors. <75% 67% 67%
+Table 2 - UCA Regulatory Affairs Performance Measures Performance Measures Target 3 year rolling average Actual 3 year rolling average 2023/24 Cost disallowances per dollar invested in UCA Regulatory Affairs. >\$50 \$119 \$300 Success rate on the issues contested at the AUC. >66% 66% 78% % of Regulatory Affairs budget spent on external legal counsel and contractors. <75% 65% 64%

-As well as regulatory interventions, the UCA continued to undertake "best practices" research and provide input to the AUC, Alberta Electric System Operator (AESO), Department of Affordability and Utilities, and industry bodies, on policy related to terms and conditions, distributed energy resources, and metering practices.
+As well as regulatory interventions, the UCA continued to undertake "best practices" research and provide input to AUC, Alberta Electric System Operator (AESO), Department of Energy and other industry bodies, on policy related to terms and conditions, distributed energy resources, and metering practices.